SevenShepherd/SevenShepherd.github.io/_posts/2024-06-10-righteousness.markdown

 >>
 >>b.
 1 John 3:7 tn Grk “that one.”
 Context indicates a reference to Jesus here.
 As with the previous uses of ἐκεῖνος (ekeinos) by the author of 1 John (2:6; 3:3, 5), this one refers to Jesus, as the reference to “the Son of God” in the following verse (3:8) makes clear.

 In the second context we find that Christians can live righteously, and are expected to [*&ldquo;practice&rdquo;*](https://sevenshepherd.github.io/practicing-sin/) righteousness or they are not true born again believers (1Jn 3:10 ESV).
 In these examples they are not speaking of merit, they're speaking of [fruit-bearing](https://sevenshepherd.github.io/fruits/) (John 15:1-17).
+The Holy Spirit enables Christians to practice righteousness.

 > <sup style="font-weight:bold;">16</sup> Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven. &mdash; Matthew 5:16 KJV